-82. The initial submission of the application did not contain detail in relation to the type and design of the proposed areas of fencing to secure compounds other than to indicate its location and proposed height of 3m.
-A subsequent letter enclosed photographs of fencing used at another site shows what is proposed here.
+65. In respect of the proposed fencing to secure compounds the application includes a photograph of the type and design of fencing used on other such sites.
 This fencing is a dark green metallic 3m high mesh with an inward facing crank.
 The precise details can be required by condition.
 I note that the extent of the fencing is kept to a minimum as it is only used to enclose two relatively small areas and will not in my view have any detrimental visual impact particularly if softened with appropriate planting.